faisal6me/DFIR-Note/README.md

 - [x] Finish my changes (Creat A script to filtter System32 files)
 - [ ] Push my commits to GitHub
 - [ ] Ready to Engage

+How to Find the Webshell name in EDR soultion :

+C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Temporary ASP.NET Files\root\ef75a556\6377ae4e\App_Web_35rwg0yz.dll > this (app_web) is statick and it follow random number in which it created by the webshell | alsp look for file section in EDR when you notice (w3wp.exe open a cmd.exe? )